Improving the customer experience is mission critical for brands. Here's a checklist to help you make your CX resolutions – and keep them.

 CX is here to stay in the c-suite

-CX isn’t going anywhere, of course: Experts predict that by the end of 2020, customer experience will overtake price and product as the key brand differentiator, while Gartner calls customer experience the “new battlefield,” with 80 percent of companies expecting to compete mostly or completely on the basis of customer experience by 2020.
+CX isn’t going anywhere, of course: Experts predict that customer experience will overtake price and product as the key brand differentiator, while Gartner calls it the “new battlefield,” with 80% of companies expecting to compete mostly or completely on the basis of CX.

 Digital transformation is also shifting customer experience, with AI and machine learning tools bringing true personalization and engagement to the entire path-to-purchase.
-A recent Deloitte report dubbed this trend “Beyond Marketing,“showing that these technology developments move marketing away from its historical mandate—bending customer will to advance a seller’s strategy—to a new goal of adapting engagement tactics that meet specific customer expectations based on an ongoing relationship.”
+A Deloitte report dubbed this trend “Beyond Marketing,“ showing that these technology developments move marketing away from its historical mandate—bending customer will to advance a seller’s strategy—to a new goal of adapting engagement tactics that meet specific customer expectations based on an ongoing relationship.”

 Rather than fostering dissension, companies should recognize that the worlds of the CMO and the CXO are overlapping, aligning, and merging.
 No matter how brands decide to organize their c-suite roles, the bottom line is that the customer experience should be front and center, with company leaders working to deliver on the customer-centric promise every day.